esl/code-beam-europe/_participants/sanne-kalkman.md

 ---
 name: Sanne Kalkman
-pic_url: "/assets/images/sanne-kalkman.jpeg"
+pic_url: "/assets/images/Sanne_Kalkman.jpg"
-tagline: Developer / Teacher / Crafter
+tagline: "Elixir Developer & Hobby Collector"
-github: ''
-twitter: sannekalkman

 ---
-Sanne is a former teacher turned software engineer.
-Currently, she works at CodeSandbox, where she's one of two Elixir developers responsible for the backend.
-When she's not coding, you'll probably find her either 25 browser tabs deep into a new CS topic, learning yet another new hobby (the current one is 3d art), or behind her sewing machine.
+Sanne is a Senior Software Engineer at CodeSandbox, where she leads the team responsible for the Elixir backend.
+Previously, she worked at Tele2, and had a first career as a secondary school English teacher before pivoting into tech.

+Sanne has spoken at conferences across the world, on topics ranging from low level computer science concepts to big social ideas.
+The common thread stems from her background in education: all talks should be inspiring and accessible to anyone, regardless of experience level, without sacrificing technical content.

+When not coding or speaking, she is often working on various crafting projects, or learning yet another hobby that will not fit in her small Dutch apartment.
+Recently these hobbies have included embroidery, spinning (wool, not cycling), and shoe making.